-You’ll want to look for the power button and the volume buttons on the side of your phone, and press down on the power and volume down button at the same time.
+You’ll want to look for the power button and the volume buttons on the side of your phone and press the power and volume down buttons at the same time.

 The screen will flash to show that the screenshot was taken, and from there, you can let go of the buttons.
 After the screenshot is taken, you can choose whether you just want to save the picture, crop it, or share it.

 If you want to find the screenshot again after you’ve saved it, you just have to open the gallery app and head to the recent section.